MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/data-binding/basic-bindings.md

 ---
-title: "Basic Bindings"
+title: "Xamarin.Forms Basic Bindings"
-description: "Data-binding targets, sources, and the binding context" ms.prod: xamarin ms.assetid: 96553DF7-12EA-4FB2-AE85-3D1D59382B40 ms.technology: xamarin-forms
+description: "This article explains how to use Xamarin.Forms data binding, which links a pair of properties between two objects, at least one of which is usually a user-interface object.
+These two objects are called the target and the source." ms.prod: xamarin ms.assetid: 96553DF7-12EA-4FB2-AE85-3D1D59382B40 ms.technology: xamarin-forms